Living in a Metaphorical World

 We Live in a World of Metaphors ... and Some Notes about Our Work

 When one of our mentors in a discussen sesson described a particular therapeutic modality as a metaphor, it set us to thinking about the concept.
 He was making the point that the tools of this particular modality were only related to actual client effect through some intermediate mechanism.
 That is, the intended therapeutic action was not direct but rather indirect, and that since the intermediate mechanisms of change were not clearly understood he felt he could classified this approach as a metaphor.
 By making this point he was both acknowledging and, to a certaion extent, discounting its effectiveness (implied that his modality was superior, that is, more direct).
 In life metaphors can, by simplification, serve a purpose and lend power to understanding of a more complicated process but metaphors are also removed, by definition, to some possibly effective degree from their object and its actual operation.
 A metaphor can be useful to help conceptualize something more complex, but also necessarily omits possibly important detail.

 Actually one might logically pose the question: Does anyone really know what is going on in the medical health world or even the larger physical world?
-Why would pose such a question?
+Why would we pose such a question?
 Well, according to the pioneer quantum scientist, Werner Heisenberg, we may not have a very comprehensive understanding of the physical world.
-He says, "the smallest units of matter are not physical objects in the ordinary sense; they are forms, ideas which can be expressed unambiguously only in mathematical language."
+For example he says, "the smallest units of matter are not physical objects in the ordinary sense; they are forms, ideas which can be expressed unambiguously only in mathematical language."